-The UP Summit XC2 tows easily.
+The UP Trango XC2 tows easily.
 There are no special techniques that need to be employed, but consideration should be given to the following points:

 - Especially when you are towing at an unknown field, make sure that you are fully aware of any local conditions and peculiarities.
 Ask the local pilots if you are at all unsure. - During the launch, ensure that the glider is completely inflated and over your head before giving the 'start towing' signal.
 If the glider is not central over your head do not continue with the tow.
 Any corrections attempted through the brakes during this critical phase may result in the canopy deflating again, or in the tow progressing with a non-flying wing; if tow tension is applied when the glider is not correctly positioned then a 'lock out' or a stall could occur. - Try to avoid large brake inputs until you are reasonably high.
 Emphasize weight shift if any course correction is necessary close to the ground. - Do not try to climb steeply during the first part of the tow.
-Good airspeed is essential. - Do not use a towline tension greater than 90 daN at any time during the tow. - All persons involved with the towing operation should be suitably qualified and experienced.
+Good airspeed is essential. - Do not use a tow-line tension greater than 90 daN at any time during the tow. - All persons involved with the towing operation should be suitably qualified and experienced.
 All equipment used should, where necessary, be certified, and a tow permit should be valid for the field being used.

-Attaching the towline release system
+Attaching the tow-line release system

-The optimal attachment point for the towline release is always in the systems' centre of gravity.
+The optimal attachment point for the tow-line release is always in the system's centre of gravity.
 On a paraglider that means the connection point between the risers and the harness, preferably right onto the lower end of the risers.
-UP International has developed special towrelease connectors for the UP Summit XC2 to ensure the optimal connection between the pilot and the towline.
-For safety reasons we suggest that you always use these connectors when towing the UP Summit XC2.
+UP International has developed special tow-release connectors for the UP Trango XC2 to ensure the optimal connection between the pilot and the tow-line.
+For safety reasons we suggest that you always use these connectors when towing the UPTrango XC2.

-When using towline release systems incorporating distance-tubes between the risers it is important to ensure that the risers are not pulled together by the system (use webbing loops designed for climbing to increase the length of your release system).
-It is also very important to fit a bungee to the system that will keep it from hitting you in the face in the event of a towline failure

-BEWARE!
-If you are using a frontmounted reserve system it is very important to verify the unhindered deployment before every flight.
+When using tow-line release systems incorporating distance-tubes between the risers it is important to ensure that the risers are not pulled together by the system (use webbing loops designed for climbing to increase the length of your release system).
+It is also very important to fit a bungee to the system that will keep it from hitting you in the face in the event of a tow-line failure mounted reserve system it is very important to verify the unhindered deployment before every flight.
 In case of doubt please only tow using a textile release system.